Inedo/inedo-docs/Content/proget/administration-security/proget-security-export-and-import-tasks-permissions-and-restrictions.md

 The *Import* feature allows you to quickly configure or change ProGet's tasks, permissions, and restrictions multiple times by importing the JSON file exported from another instance of ProGet.

-To import your tasks, navigate to _Administration  > Users & Tasks  > Tasks_ and click the "Import" button below the task table.
+To import your tasks, navigate to "Administration Overview" > "Manage Security" > "Tasks/Permissions" and select "Import Tasks" from the Test Privileges dropdown menu.

-The "dry run" option allows you to see the changes that *will* be made before you actively make the changes.
+The "Dry-run mode" option allows you to see the changes that *will* be made before you actively make the changes.

 ![import-tasks](/resources/docs/import-tasks.png){height="" width="50%"}